yiminfffff/yfu_pyTools/README.md

 REQUIREMENTS

-Autodesk Maya 2020 or newer,
+Autodesk Maya 2020 or later (Python 3.0)
-Python 2.7+ or 3.x,
-Place scripts in your Maya scripts directory or source them manually.
+To install place scripts in Maya scripts directory or source them manually.